Keanu Reeves wasn't sad.

-"What do you think happens when we die?" the Late Show host asked, perhaps not expecting the actor to be 100-percent correct.
+Stephen Colbert got memorably introspective with the John Wick star in 2019, asking, "What do you think happens when we die?"—and probably not expecting the actor to be 100-percent correct.

 "I know that the ones that love us will miss us," Reeves said sagely, rendering Colbert unusually speechless.

-But the melancholy twist in that interview, as opposed to the actually more lighthearted mid-pandemic chat they had, was par for the course.
-When you have Reeves sitting in front you, thoughtful student of life that he is, you don't skip the chance to ask the really deep questions.
+But the melancholy twist in that 2019 interview, as opposed to the more lighthearted mid-pandemic chat they had, was par for the course for the ever-introspective movie star.

-"I haven't really thought about my career future, or what was going to happen, until really recently," he also told GQ in 2019 while on his promotional tour for John Wick: Chapter 3— Parabellum, the latest installment in the surprise-hit franchise about a not-so-retired hitman cloaked in grief who can't stop coming up with new ways to exact vengeance on evildoers.
+"I haven't really thought about my career future, or what was going to happen, until really recently," he also told GQ in 2019 while on his promotional tour for John Wick: Chapter 3— Parabellum, the most recent installment in the surprise-hit franchise about a not-so-retired hitman cloaked in grief who can't stop coming up with new ways to exact vengeance on evildoers.
+(Chapter 4 is due out next March.)

-Asked why he started thinking about the future, in any respect, he replied, "Death!"
+Asked why he had started thinking about the future, in any respect, he replied, "Death!"

-At 57 (his birthday is Sept.
-2), the still eerily youthful-looking Reeves has long since become a brand unto himself, signifying not just movie stardom but also a state of mind, be it chill and zen ("Sad Keanu" meme notwithstanding) or almost comically intense.
+Celebrating his 58th birthday on Sept.
+2, the still eerily youthful-looking Reeves has long since become a brand unto himself, signifying not just movie stardom but also a state of mind, be it chill and zen or almost comically intense.

 His first name—which has lent itself to a comedy about a cat and a hit song by Logic, and which of course a studio exec wanted him to change when he first came to Hollywood—does mean "cool breeze over the mountains" in Hawaiian, after all.

-And not in the way that most celebrities "don't like to talk about their personal lives."
+And not in the way that most celebrities say they don't like to talk about their personal lives.

 "I came to Hollywood to be in movies," Reeves told Parade in 2019.
 "I feel really grateful that I've had that opportunity, but I'm just a private person, and it's nice that can still exist."